 Potential participants to the survey were identified through a pragmatic approach based on the dialogue developed in recent years among people and institutions active in this field.
-Financial intermediaries were the main group contacted (banks, non-bank financial intermediaries, insurance companies, pension funds, social security funds), together with banking and non-bank foundations, educational institutions, associations and the media.13 The process of collecting the questionnaires began in May 2015 and ended in the autumn of the same year.14
+Financial intermediaries were the main group contacted (banks, non-bank financial intermediaries, insurance companies, pension funds, social security funds), together with banking and non-bank foundations, educational institutions, associations and the media.
+The process of collecting the questionnaires began in May 2015 and ended in the autumn of the same year.
+The process of collecting the questionnaires began in May 2015 and ended in the autumn of the same year.

-12 The respondents were also offered the possibility of attaching supporting documentation.
+The respondents were also offered the possibility of attaching supporting documentation.

-13 To encourage the reporting of initiatives, the survey was also publicized on the organizers' websites, offering those involved the possibility of adhering spontaneously.
+To encourage the reporting of initiatives, the survey was also publicized on the organizers' websites, offering those involved the possibility of adhering spontaneously.